IT Pro Verdict

 Users are able to modify the appearance of their avatar by adjusting body shape, hair style, and make changes to their face and clothing.
 These avatars can then be superimposed on a user’s screen during a conference call, hiding the real user behind their virtual self.

 Microsoft Teams review: Verdict

-Teams is obviously going to be widely used, simply because it's what you get bundled with Office 365 and provides an easy way to connect everyone in your organisation for instant group and one-to-one communication.
+Teams is obviously going to be widely used, simply because it's what you get bundled with Microsoft 365 and provides an easy way to connect everyone in your organisation for instant group and one-to-one communication.

-It does what it's supposed to and shares the familiar user interface styling of other Office products.
+It does what it's supposed to and shares the familiar user interface styling of other 365 products.
 It has better telephony support than its rivals, stores data in your local region, includes some genuinely innovative message formatting tools and provides very useful meeting recording features.